JormaHytonen/sketch/README.md

 A few examples from the [showcase](http://soulwire.github.com/sketch.js/)
 More my own examples from the [datatuki-sketch](https://datatuki.com/sketch/)

+I’ll add some coding samples as soon as I get some time for myself.

 ### Start Coding Faster

 sketch.js lets you get straight to the fun parts of creative coding, without ever having to worry about shims or boilerplate code.